vitorfhc/goforces/README.md

 # GoForces

 GoForces is a tool to easily set all you need to start a contest from CodeForces as fast as possible.
+For now it also makes some basic comparison for testing your code.

 ## Get GoForces